-Sustainable Drainage Design & Evaluation Guide 2021, Dublin City Council (Summarised in Appendix 12 - Technical Summary of DCC SuDs Design and Evaluation Guidance Document, 2021)
+Sustainable Drainage Design & Evaluation Guide (2021), Dublin City Council (Summarised in Appendix 12 - Technical Summary of Dublin City Council Sustainable Drainage Design & Evaluation Guide (2021)).

-This guidance document sets out nature based SuDs techniques to facilitate the best possible SuDs designs for the city.
-The guide is to be used in the design of SuDs for new developments in the city.
+This guidance document sets out nature based SuDS techniques to facilitate the best possible SuDS designs for the city.
+The guide is to be used in the design of SuDS for new developments in the city.

-The Council has also produced a Green Blue Roof Guidance Documents 2021 (a Technical Summary of which can be found in Appendix 11 of the Development Plan Written Statement).
+The Council has also produced a Green & Blue Roof Guidance Document in 2021 (a Technical Summary of which can be found in Appendix 11 of the Development Plan Written Statement).

-Appendix 13 - Dublin City Council Surface Water Management (SWMP) Guidance
+Appendix 13 - Dublin City Council Surface Water Management (SWMP) Guidance.